-The water around Black Rock starts at about 8 feet deep and gradually gets to about 25 feet or more as you head around the point.
+To be clear, you should snorkel at the Black Rock section of Kaanapali Beach.
+The rest of Kaanapali Beach is great for sunning and swimming but the Black Rock area has the fish.
+The water around Black Rock starts at about 8 feet deep and gradually gets to about 25 feet or more as you head North around the point.
 You will be mostly snorkeling over sand but following a underwater lava rock ledge.
 The visibility is good even in the deeper parts around the point.
 Keep an eye out for the turtles that frequent the overhangs along the ledge.

 Here’s some of the fish I’ve seen while snorkeling at Black Rock: Butterfly fish, parrot fish, damsel fish, surgeon fish, moorish idol, tang, wrasse, box fish, cardinal fish, perch, chub, trigger fish, the former Hawaii State Fish Humuhumunukunukuapuaa, goat fish, snapper, porcupine fish, hawk fish, jacks, mackerel, cornet fish, needle fish, turtles, crustaceans, and invertebrates.

 There are showers located all along the beach walk but no public restrooms.
 You’ll have to use the facilities at one of the many hotels along the sand.
 There is no lifeguard on duty.